dataliterate/data-populator/README.md

 This is another collaboration between [Lukas Ondrej](https://github.com/lukas77me) from Brighton, United Kingdom and [precious design studio](http://precious-forever.com/) in Hamburg, Germany.

-## What the Plugin does
+## How to use …

-The plugin replaces text and image placeholders with "real" data.
+The **Sketch Data Populator** plugin replaces text and image placeholders with RealMockData™.

 Here's how it works:

 1. Create a Layer Group that contains at least one Text Layer.
 In these Text Layers, use placeholders for you data fields in curly brackets – such as ```{first_name}``` or ```{last_name}```.
 Within a Text Layer, you can do arbitrary string concatenation such as ```{last_name}, {first_name}```.
 The plugin will replace all these placeholders with respective data.